yl17124/asmcjr/README.md

 <br />

+## Use

-## Example 1: Running Bayesian Aldrich-Mckelvey Scaling on the French module of the 2009 European Election Study
+#### Example 1: Running Bayesian Aldrich-Mckelvey Scaling on the French module of the 2009 European Election Study

 ```r
 data(franceEES2009)